-For an effective transition from mass marketing to a segmented approach, it is essential to understand the audience and identify the proper criteria for grouping.
+For an effective transition from mass marketing to a segmented approach, it is essential to understand the audience and identify the proper criteria for grouping customers.

-Basic segmentation types include dividing the audience by demography and geography.
+Basic approaches involve demographic and geographic segmentation.
 Usually, this information about the customer is easy to obtain, but sometimes this superficial division into groups is not enough.
 Then marketers turn to psychographic and behavioral segmentation.
 These types take into account the user's characteristics and allow you to create the most personalized messages.

-There are many other approaches to customer segmentation, but the general logic is to divide the audience by one of the two types of data:
+There are many other approaches to effective customer segmentation, but the general logic is to divide the audience by one of the two types of behavioral and psychographic data:

 As we can see, one person can have a wide range of characteristics, meaning an infinite number of ways to combine them.
-So how to create the right user segment to achieve the marketing goal?
+So how to create the right user groups to achieve your customer segmentation goals?

-Build groups of users based on their replies and create text for messages that directly respond to their choice.
+Build user groups based on their replies and create text for messages that directly respond to their choice.

-Another way to find out a user's preferences is to track actions in the app.
-You can vary how detailed a segment is for a particular campaign.
+Another way to find out users' preferences is to track actions in the app.
+You can vary the level of detail of a segment for a specific campaign.
 For example, a rock music fan can receive these push notifications with different degrees of personalization:

-Typically, app owners have some set of methods in their communication strategy that help to keep users engaged:
+Typically, app owners have some set of methods in their customer segmentation project, which helps to keep users engaged:

 Let's look at how these approaches can be applied to the customer depending on their lifecycle stage.